RamonAlcantaraArceo/petstore-graphql/README.md

 This project exposes a GraphQL API generated from the OpenAPI Petstore contract (`openapi.json`) and includes local development tooling, tests, linting, Docker, CI, MkDocs, and GitHub community standards.

+For the initial implementation, the service calls the existing OpenAPI development deployment rather than connecting directly to the database.
+The priority was to make the interface available end‑to‑end first; the database‑backed implementation will follow.

+Deployment at this time is adhoc directly into fly.
+Upcoming tasks will address deployment via github actions.

 ## Install dependencies (uv)

 ```bash